benessilfie/bash/README.md

 ### Arguments

 To make your script take an argument, you first create a parameter in your script and assign it a number.
-You create a parameter in bash similar to how you create variables but with parameters you assign them a value of `$1` incrememnting by the number of parameters you want to create.
+You create a parameter in bash similar to how you create variables but with parameters you assign them a value of `$1` incrementing by the number of parameters you want to create.

 - To make your script recieve an argument, you create a single parameter like this: